localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/dns-server.md

 ;; MSG SIZE  rcvd: 90
 {{< /command >}}

-If the the DNS resolves the subdomain to your localhost (127.0.0.1), your setup is working.
+If the DNS resolves the subdomain to your localhost (127.0.0.1), your setup is working.
 If not, please check the configuration of your router / DNS if the Rebind Protection is active or [enable the LocalStack DNS on your system]({{< ref "dns-server#system-dns-configuration" >}}).

 ## Customizing internal endpoint resolution